Richardaeld/Fat_Racoon_Kitchen/README.md

     + This section also houses the head chef's Bio and image to help give the site a welcoming feeling

 ## Lessons
-+ A simple header that lets users know the cards are clickable was used
 + Index cards
+    + A simple commit is added to the cards that lets users know the cards are clickable
     + Each index card is flippable with most of them containing information on both sides
     + The information provided gives new chefs some hints and tricks at getting started in the kitchen and making the best of what they have on hand